Our portfolio

 Mitochondrial disease target population: Neurology

 NV354 is being developed for mitochondrial disease with neurologic complications, in particular at insufficient activity in the mitochondrial protein complex I. The resulting deficiency in energy conversion contributes to clinical signs and symptoms in many types of mitochondrial disease, including neurologic complications seen in Leigh syndrome, MELAS, or LHON.
-There are also additional expansion opportunities outside of mitochondrial disease.
+There are also additional expansion opportunities outside of mitochondrial disease, including neurologic conditions where mitochondrial dysfunction has been confirmed.

 The drug candidate was discovered due to its ability to increase mitochondrial function in cells from mitochondrial Leigh syndrome patients.
 Leigh syndrome usually debuts at one to two years of age and includes psychomotor regression, hypotonia and developmental delays.
 The disease is fatal, and children with early-onset Leigh syndrome usually die before adulthood.